 Rub salt and lime into the minced beef/lamb.
 Set aside for 30 minutes.

-Place the coriander, cumin, cinnamon, cardamom seeds and nutmeg in a small pan over medium-low heat.
-Toast, swirling the pan constantly, till fragrant.
+Place the coriander, cumin, cinnamon, cardamom seeds, and nutmeg in a small pan over medium-low heat.
+Toast, swirling the pan constantly, until fragrant.

 Transfer the spices to the bowl of a food processor with the rest of the bumbu ingredients and blend to a smooth paste.